Stellarium/stellarium.github.io/_posts/2020-06-23-stellarium-0.20.2.md

 - Many changes in Oculars and Satellites plugins
 - Updated DSO catalog

+This is the anniversary version of Stellarium - the project is 20 years old now.

 Thank you very much to community for bug reports, feature requests and contributions!

 Full list of changes: